magalimorin18/hyperlane-agents/README.md

 num_logs: 0 → No activity found
 num_logs: 29 → Found 29 events/messages
 pending_ids: 16680 → 16,680 items in processing queue

+Questions:

+- Your validator address might not be in the authorized validator set for the ISM.